Bo Bice

 Harold Elwin "Bo" Bice Jr. (born November 1, 1975) is an American singer and musician who was the runner-up against Carrie Underwood in the fourth season of American Idol.
-Prior to auditioning for American Idol, Bice released a solo album as well as a few albums with his bands while performing in the night club circuit.
+Prior to auditioning for American Idol, Bice released a solo album as well as a few albums with his bands while performing on the night club circuit.

 Bice charted in 2005 at number two on the Billboard Hot 100 with a rendition of "Inside Your Heaven" from American Idol.
 He released the album The Real Thing after American Idol to minor success before being dropped by RCA Records.
 He started his own record label Sugar Money and subsequently released two more albums, See the Light and 3.
+He was also the lead singer of Blood, Sweat & Tears from 2013 until 2018.

-Childhood and youth
+Childhood

-Bice was born in Hunstville, Alabama to Nancy and Harold Elwin Bice.
+Bice was born in Huntsville, Alabama to Nancy and Harold Elwin Bice.
 His mother was a gospel singer as were his grandmother, great-grandmother, and aunts.
 Bice was nicknamed "Bogart" as a newborn by his grandmother, "Granny Madge", because she thought he had "Humphrey Bogart eyes".
 His family continued to call him Bogart, but when Bice was in kindergarten he shortened it to "Bo" because he did not think Bogart was cool.
 Bice's parents divorced when he was very young, and his mother remarried years later.
 Bice grew up with his mother and step-father, Earle Downes, a Coca-Cola manager, step-sisters Jenny and Sharan Downes, and half-brother John Cohran.
 Bice has two other half-siblings, Candace and Matthew, on his biological father's side.
 The Downes family moved around the South frequently.
 They lived in Georgia, Alabama, and Florida, including the metro area of Atlanta.
 In 1990 when Bice was 14 years old they moved to England, as part of his step-father's European assignment with Coca-Cola in London.

 Bice spent his teenage years living in Gerrards Cross.
 Bice attended London Central High School, a Department of Defense school primarily for children whose parents served in the military or worked at the U.S. Embassy.
 In high school, he carried his guitar everywhere and played football.
 It was around this time when Bice worked with some English alternative rock musicians.
 He formed his first band, Spinning Jenny, while living there.
 Bice would have graduated in 1994, but in the fall of 1993, Bice dropped out of high school just before turning 18 to move back to Alabama, where he earned his GED and attended classes at Calhoun Community College from November 1996 to May 1997.